domschl/python-mchess/README.md

 ## State of the project

 - This project in it's current state depends on flask 1.x, which has known security issues.
+So do __not__ expose the web client to the internet.
-The websockets library used only supports flask 1.
+- The websockets library used only supports flask 1.
+So this needs to be replaced with another stack.
 - The python library used for bluetooth supports only Linux, an platform independent alternative is available with `bleak`, but prefers async model.
 - The whole project should probably move to using async model, but that requires a major rewrite.

 ## Installation instructions

-The project requires Python 3.7 and later (tested with 3.11).
+The project requires Python 3.8 and later (tested with 3.11).
 Please use a Python virtual environment to install the dependencies:

 ```bash
 git clone https://github.com/domschl/python-mchess